 These books for kids are a fantastic addition to any child’s collection of bedtime stories and also make terrific companions for vacations or gifts for friends and family.

 |Cam Jansen: the Tennis Trophy Mystery||David A. Adler|

 |Alice the Tennis Fairy||Daisy Meadows|

 |Tennis, Anyone?||Shane McG|

 In other words, tennis is as much a game of strategy as it is a physical battle between two opponents.
-More often than not, the strategic end of tennis and the specific tactics players can use to win more matches are left out of lessons and clinics where the focus tends to be geared towards technique and stroke development.
+More often than not, lessons and clinics, where the focus tends to skew toward the fundamentals, do not include the strategic end of tennis and the specific tactics players can use to win more matches.

-At TennisCompanion, we’ve often found that books about tennis strategy are often eye-opening to intermediate and advanced players.
-If you’re feeling comfortable with your strokes, but you don’t have a game plan when you step out on the court then it’s likely you’d benefit from a book on tennis strategy.
+We’ve found that books about tennis strategy are eye-opening to intermediate and advanced players.
+If you’re feeling comfortable with your strokes, but you don’t have a game plan when you step out on the court, then it’s likely you’d benefit from a book on tennis strategy.

 |Tennis Strategy: How to Beat Any Style Player||Grant Grinnell|

 |The Art of Doubles: Winning Tennis Strategies and Drills||Pat Blaskower|

 |Senior Tennis: Strokes, Strategies, Rules and Remedies||George Wachtel|